metio/terraform-provider-k8s/docs/data-sources/kmm_sigs_x_k8s_io_module_v1beta1_manifest.md

 - `base_image_registry_tls` (Attributes) BaseImageRegistryTLS contains settings determining how to access registries of the base images in the build-process' Dockerfile. (see [below for nested schema](#nestedatt--spec--module_loader--container--build--base_image_registry_tls))
 - `build_args` (Attributes List) BuildArgs is an array of build variables that are provided to the image building backend. (see [below for nested schema](#nestedatt--spec--module_loader--container--build--build_args))
 - `kaniko_params` (Attributes) KanikoParams is used to customize the building process of the image. (see [below for nested schema](#nestedatt--spec--module_loader--container--build--kaniko_params))
-- `secrets` (Attributes List) Secrets is an optional list of secrets to be made available to the build system.Those secrets should be used for private resources such as a private Github repo.For container registries auth use module.spec.imagePullSecret instead. (see [below for nested schema](#nestedatt--spec--module_loader--container--build--secrets))
+- `secrets` (Attributes List) Secrets is an optional list of secrets to be made available to the build system.
+Those secrets should be used for private resources such as a private Github repo.
+For container registries auth use module.spec.imagePullSecret instead. (see [below for nested schema](#nestedatt--spec--module_loader--container--build--secrets))
 - `selector` (Map of String) Selector describes on which nodes will run the building process.

 <a id="nestedatt--spec--module_loader--container--build--dockerfile_config_map"></a>